 - Bathing suit cover-up: This is a nice thing to have for when you get out of the pool or leave the beach to just grab a bite to eat.
 You don’t need to get your clothes sandy or take the time to clean up.
 Instead, just throw on a cute coverup and call it a day.

 - Sun hat: Because they are cute and make the perfect instagram photo, I HAVE to recommend them for your Florida vacation packing list.
+This particular hat is incredibly cute and available on amazon.
+I love how it looks good and will also protect your face from sun damage.

 - Rain Poncho if you are going to a theme park because it always rains when you are at a theme park.
 Always.